apokali/Online-Course-Notes/DotNet.md

 ```

 ### Example - Dictionary
-(Starting from this example, the main functin will will ignored)
+Starting from this example, the main function will will ignored
 ```C#
 Dictionary<Strnig, String> config = new Dictionary<string, string>();
 config.Add("resolutioin", "1920x1080");